adlnet/xapi-profiles/xapi-profiles-spec.md

 ### Extensions

-For describing extension Concepts, a profile MUST use the following structure:
+For describing Extension Concepts, a profile MUST use the following structure:

 Name | Values
 ---- | ------
-`@id` | The IRI of the extension, used as the extension key in xAPI `@type` | `ContextExtension`, `ResultExtension`, or `ActivityExtension` `prefLabel` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
+`@id` | The IRI of the extension, used as the extension key in xAPI `@type` | `ContextExtension`, `ResultExtension`, or `ActivityExtension` `inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.